goehringlab/2023-Bland-bioRxiv/README.md

     jupyter notebook --ip 0.0.0.0 --no-browser --allow-root

 This will print a couple of URLs at the bottom of your terminal.
-Copy and paste the second of these into your browser to open up Jupyter.
+Copy and paste the second of these into your web browser to open up Jupyter.

 Notes:

 - If cloning the repository from GitHub, use the `--depth 1` option to save disk space (75 MB vs 2.5 GB). i.e. `git clone --depth 1 https://github.com/goehringlab/2023-Bland-par2.git`
 - If you're using the raw data, you must either place it inside the project directory as a folder named `raw_data`, or change the path in `docker-compose.yaml` where indicated.
 Otherwise, you should delete this line.
-- To delete the docker image once you've finished, run `docker image rm -f 2023-bland-par2-app`
+- To delete the Docker image once you've finished, run `docker image rm -f 2023-bland-par2-app`

 ## License